01 of 17

 Norway maple trees are widely admired for their fall foliage color.
 Many are drawn to another fact about them, as well: namely, the fact that they, like most of the oak trees, hold onto their foliage later into the autumn season than do many trees (thereby helping to extend the fall foliage season).

 But when all the facts are in about Norway maple trees, a different picture will emerge for you as you try to decide whether to incorporate one into your landscaping as a specimen.
 Unfortunately, they... are invasive plants in North America.
-Steve Nix, About.com Forestry Guide, supplies a couple of other reasons why you might wish to reconsider planting Norway maples.
+Steve Nix, Forestry Expert, supplies a couple of other reasons why you might wish to reconsider planting Norway maples.
 Steve informs us of a bit of the history behind Norway maple's introduction to the U.S. in his comments on the trees' use in Central Park, New York, noting that they became substitutes for American elm trees after the Dutch elm disease debacle.

 More Norway Maple Facts: